Manudasari265/Manudasari265/README.md

 </div>

 - 🌱 I’m a Full-Stack Developer having knowledge in MERN tech stack.
+- ⚡ I'm passionate about more in Front-end and Web 3.0 blockchain development
 - 💬 I can build production-grade web applications using **React.js, Tailwind CSS, Shadcn UI, Node.js, Express.js, Mongo DB**
-- ⚡ I'm passionate about more in Front-end and Web 3.0 development
 - 💬 Also have good Knowledge and experience in building Java Backend projects

 - 📫 Reach me at **dasarimanoj265@gmail.com**